bdavidxyz/bootrails_blocks/README.md

 $> bin/rails hotwire:install

-Then copy paste app/frontend/packs/application.scss from this repo And all app/frontend/css/components/* from this repo
+Then copy paste app/frontend/packs/application.scss from this repository,

+And all app/frontend/css/components/* from this repository also.

 ## License